Dream Academy

 The Debut: Dream Academy is a talent competition reality show created as an international collaboration between record labels Hybe and Geffen Records aimed at creating a global girl group.
 The fan-interactive project involved 20 female candidates from around the world competing in three "missions" to test their artistry.
 Eliminations occurred after each mission, leaving 10 contestants to compete in the finale, where the group's final members were decided.

 According to Hybe Chairman Bang Si-hyuk, the project's intention was to form "an international group based on K-pop methodology".
 The project was announced on August 28, 2023, premiered later that week on September 1, and finished on November 17, running for a total of 12 weeks.
-The show concluded with the announcement of the winner's six-member girl group known as Katseye.
+The show concluded with the announcement of the winning six contestants as the girl group Katseye.

 Selection

 In order to select the 20 candidates competing for a spot in the group, Hybe and Geffen Records launched global auditions online in November 2021.
 Over 120,000 submissions were received.